Akashy008/firstprojectmanagement/README.md

 Milestone-
 Going to launch a basic Salon Booking System
-Going to create a functional booking system for the salon which alloe customer to book appointment and various more features.
+Going to create a functional booking system for the salon which allow customer to book appointment and various more features.

 1- Desgin nd User interface --
  this is our first task where we create a good looking and user-friendly interface for the app which include .
 Background desgin, homepage,navigation pages likr booking, review , salon near me, Barber's profile,